acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 The initial depth-3 implementation was a disaster: move 3 took 30 seconds in complex positions, hitting the UCI timeout.
 Games ended with *"illegal move: 0000"* (the timeout fallback).
 The agent spent over 30 turns debugging (fixing alpha-beta cutoffs (the TeX idiom for `>=` is `\ifnum X < Y \relax\else`, since there is no `\ifge` primitive), then pragmatically capping depth-C at 12 moves).
 Since MVV-LVA sorts captures first, all tactical moves are always searched even under the cap.
 Timing dropped to 0.5-3.5s per move.

 Then a measurement bug: the agent set `UCI_Elo: 800` for Stockfish, but recent Stockfish versions enforce a minimum `UCI_Elo` around 1300-1350 (the exact floor depends on version and build) and silently clamp values below it.
 The "5.5/10 vs Stockfish 800" result was actually against a much stronger opponent.
-After correcting the configuration (verified by inspecting Stockfish's `uci` option output), a proper 100-game tournament vs Stockfish 1320 gave: **41 wins, 10 draws, 49 losses (estimated Elo ~1292 (95% CI: 1222-1360))**.
+After correcting the configuration (verified by inspecting Stockfish's `uci` option output), a preliminary 100-game tournament vs Stockfish 1320 confirmed the engine was in the ~1280 Elo range.
+A more rigorous evaluation using the Stockfish UCI_Elo calibration time control (120+1s) is reported in the [Strength and Elo](#strength-and-elo) section above.

 ### Effort Summary